AntoniXGaudi/Getting-and-Cleaning-Data-Course-Project/README.md

         y_train.txt
         subject_train.txt

-input data sets testing:

-        X_test.txt
-        y_test.txt
-        subject_test.txt

-Moreover, column titles (names) are also added to data.all
+Moreover, column titles (names) are also added to test_and_train

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Step 2: Extracts only the measurements on the mean and standard deviation for each measurement

-filters mean and sdt measurements via grep and puts result in data.sub
+filters mean and sdt measurements via grep and puts result into test_and_train_Mean_and_Std

 ++++++++++++++++++++++++++++++++++++++++++++++

 Step 3: Uses descriptive activity names to name the activities in the data set

-activities 1,2,3,4,5 and 6 in data.sub are renamed walking, walking_upstairs, walking_downstairs, sitting, standing and laying
+activities 1,2,3,4,5 and 6 in test_and_train_Mean_and_Std are renamed walking, walking_upstairs, walking_downstairs, sitting, standing and laying

 ++++++++++++++++++++++++++++++++++++++++++++